FarronF/limerick-council-meetings/meetings/2025/03/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 11th February 2025.md

 repaired on a weekly basis.
 Councillor O’Donoghue added such repairs should not be

 funded by the Adare-Rathkeale District local road maintenance budget.
+The Senior
+---
-The Senior--- 3
+3

 Executive Engineer, Mid West National Road Design Office advised a haulage road has